 A student who does not follow these procedures for a leave or a withdrawal or who fails to meet refund deadlines may forfeit the continuing-enrollment deposit.

 Transfer between degree programs

 Students who find that their interests have changed may apply to transfer to a different degree program within the university.
 An application for transfer is made as a petition for admission to the intended program.
-A B.Mus. student who wishes to transfer to the B.A. degree program should direct the petition to the Faculty Subcommittee on Administration.
-A B.A. student who wishes to transfer to the B.Mus. degree program should direct the petition to the Conservatory Committee on Administration.
+A B.Mus. or B.M.A. student who wishes to transfer to the B.A. degree program should direct the petition to the Faculty Subcommittee on Administration.
+A B.A. student who wishes to transfer to the B.Mus. or B.M.A. degree program should direct the petition to the Conservatory Committee on Administration.